jminuse/lammps-fix-parameterize/README.md

 # To parameterize a force field

-1. Build example structure in Avogadro (including any OPLS bonds)
+1. Build example structures for yoru system in Avogadro (including any OPLS bonds)

 2. Optimize with orca (e.g. Opt B98-D3 def2-TZVP)